Cryin' Game

 "Cryin' Game" is a song written by Jamie O'Hara.
 It was originally recorded by American country artist Sara Evans and released as the lead single off her second studio album, No Place That Far.
-The song became a minor on the Billboard country chart in 1998.
+The song became a minor hit on the Billboard country chart in 1998.
 "Cryin' Game" received positive reviews from critics and writers alike.

 Background

 "Cryin' Game" was composed by Jamie O'Hara.
 Previously O'Hara had written Evans's single "Shame About That," which was released in 1997.
 In reviewing her second studio album, Allmusic's Thom Jurek described "Cryin' Game" as an upbeat track that displayed a "country pub rock shuffle."
 The song was recorded in March 1998 at Emerald Sound Studios, which was located in Nashville, Tennessee.
 The song's eventual B-side, "Wait a Minute," was also cut during the same recording session.
 The sessions were co-produced by Buddy Cannon and Norro Wilson.
 It was Evans's first experience recording at the studio and her first session with both producers.
 Cannon and Wilson would also co-produce her 1998 studio album.